Divorce Lawyers in Ireland

 Division of assets in Ireland

-As a general rule, the parties involved in a divorce can settle upon the division of assets by negotiating on them through a mediation process.
+As a general rule, the parties involved in a divorce in Ireland can settle upon the division of assets by negotiating on them through a mediation process.
 Only if this method fails, the court will take action and analyze in details the value of the assets held by the two spouses.
 The court will take into consideration a wide set of factors when deciding the way in which the assets will be divided, as prescribed by the Divorce Act.
 The court will have to decide on the aspects such as:

 - the income and lifestyle the spouses had until the moment of divorce;